Skip to main content

 • You can set the Renewal Point in days, weeks, or months before the contract ends.
 This will trigger a system notification for you.

-The Review Point lets you decide when the contract should be reviewed after it starts.
-For example, if you set it to 3 months, you’ll be reminded to review it 3 months in.
-You can even set it to be recurring if you want regular check-ins, like every 3 months.
+• The Review Point allows you to determine when the contract should be reviewed after it begins.
+This date needs to be greater than today's date, now or in the future.
+You can even set it to recur if you want regular check-ins, such as every three months.

 You have successfully set up a Contract!